beehive-lab/TornadoVM/INSTALL.md

 **Important [SPIR-V Backend Configuration]** Prior to the built with the SPIR-V backend, users have to ensure that Level Zero is installed in their system.
 Please follow the guidelines [here](assembly/src/docs/22_SPIRV_BACKEND_INSTALL.md).

-There are two ways to install TornadoVM: a) fully automatic, which triggers all dependencies; and b) manually, with the dependencies installed by the developer.
+There are two ways to install TornadoVM:

-Option a) is the recommended if you only need to use TornadoVM, so it will build all dependencies and configure TornadoVM.
-Option b) is the recommended for developing the TornadoVM.

 ### A) Automatic Installation

-The script provided in this repository will compile/download OpenJDK, `cmake` and it will build TornadoVM.
+The `tornadoVMInstaller.sh` script provided in this repository will compile/download OpenJDK, `cmake` and it will build TornadoVM.
 This installation script has been tested on Linux and OSx.
+Additionally, this installation type will automatically trigger all dependencies, therefore it is recommended if users only need to invoke TornadoVM as a library.

 Note that GraalVM Community Edition releases based on JDK8 are no longer being built for Mac OSx.

 ```bash